Remote & Async Work — 15 min

 In addition to 13-month pay, many companies offer an additional mid-year bonus to their employees.
 It’s relatively common for local employers to offer this extra payment as an incentive to attract and retain key professionals.

-Whether you’re hiring a customer success manager from the Philippines, a translator from Japan, or a public relations executive from Colombia, you need to know what
+Whether you’re hiring a customer success manager from the Philippines, a translator from Japan, or a public relations executive from Colombia, employees universally evaluate new opportunities based on the quality of the benefits their employers provide.

 Instead of building a fully-owned local legal entity with a specialist HR function in each new market, an employer of record provides a cost-effective, fast, and secure alternative to help you grow your team across borders.